23 Truths About "Geriatric Pregnancies" From Women Who Had Them

 19. "Accept help from wherever it comes.
 You're still going to need it."

 23. "Young parents have to grow up while they're raising a baby.
-We're already grown, so half their worries don't phase us."
+We're already grown, so half their worries don't faze us.

-Some responses have been edited for length and clarity.
+Note: Some responses have been edited for length and/or clarity.